*** Updated 2023***

 Please, contact us for further information about any available extension of your trip.

-Saga Dawa is celebrated on May 23rd, 2024 at Mt.
+Saga Dawa is celebrated on June 11th, 2025 at Mt.
 Kailash.
 This is a special moment to be there.
-As we do every year, we are organizing our most special trip for this big celebration, starting on May 13th.
+As we do every year, we are organizing our most special trip for this big celebration, starting on June 1st.
 We do Kora during that time because its meaning for us.
-We celebrate birth, death and enlightment of Buddha and we all tibetans want to do Kora for a better next life.
+We celebrate birth, death and enlightenment of Buddha and we all tibetans want to do Kora for a better next life.
 There will be lots of pilgrims.

 All participants are responsible for their own travel arrangements to Lhasa.
 We take care of all China-Tibet VISA process if coming from Nepal.
 The size of the group is between 4-12 people and the kind of transportation varies according to the size of it: minivan or minibus.